delta-io/delta/CONTRIBUTING.md

 Then you just add a line to every git commit message:

 ```
-Signed-off-by: Joe Smith <joe.smith@email.com>
+Signed-off-by: Jane Smith <joe.smith@email.com>
 Use your real name (sorry, no pseudonyms or anonymous contributions.)
 ```

-If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with git commit -s.
+If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with `git commit -s`.